1. Home

 Abraham And Gladys

-Last week, six years of hard work from climate leaders in Vanuatu – spearheaded by a group of law students – led to the International Court of Justice (ICJ) issuing a landmark advisory opinion that could reshape the global response to climate change.
+It followed six years of hard work from climate leaders in Vanuatu – spearheaded by a group of law student, leading to an advisory opinion that could reshape the global response to climate change.

-In a powerful and unanimous decision, the ICJ found that existing international agreements - such as the Paris Agreement and the UN Framework Convention on Climate Change (UNFCCC) - are not sufficient to protect vulnerable populations from the impacts of climate change.
+The ICJ found that existing international agreements - such as the Paris Agreement and the UN Framework Convention on Climate Change (UNFCCC) - are not sufficient to protect vulnerable populations from the impacts of climate change.

 The Paris Agreement, while a powerful tool, is focussed on procedural and reporting requirements, and providing a framework for countries to develop their own climate goals.
 While it does acknowledge human rights in its preamble, it does not legally connect climate inaction to a breach of human rights.